MicrosoftDocs/visualstudio-docs/docs/debugger/navigating-through-code-with-the-debugger.md

 In break mode, app execution is suspended while functions, variables, and objects remain in memory.
 When the debugger is in break mode, you can navigate through your code.
 There are two very common ways to quickly enter break mode:

-- [Set a breakpoint](using-breakpoints.md) and start your app.
+- [Set a breakpoint](#run-to-a-breakpoint-in-code) and start your app.

 - [Run to a specific location or function](#run-to-a-specific-location-or-function).

-   For example, in the code editor in Visual Studio, you can use the **Run To Cursor** command to start the app, debugger attached, and enter break mode.
+   For example, in the code editor in Visual Studio, you can use the **Run To Cursor** command to start the app, with the debugger attached, and enter break mode.
 Then you can use step commands to navigate the code.

    ::: moniker range="vs-2019"